Theories

 The supernatural

-A statement about the supernatural is unfalsifiable.
-However, not every unfalsifiable statement is about the supernatural.
-For example, the statement “A true music connoisseur will love this violin performance” is unfalsifiable, but not a statement about the supernatural.
-A statement is supernatural only if it is, on principle, shielded from our observations and from grounded theories.
+A theory is supernatural only if it cannot be falsified on principle.
+For example, the statement “A true music connoisseur will love this violin performance” is unfalsifiable, but not so on principle.
+Once we endeavor to properly define “true music connoisseur” (i.e., to ground the theory in reality), the theory becomes falsifiable.
+A theory is supernatural only if it is, on principle, shielded from such attempts.
 Religions subscribe to the existence of supernatural entities, and thus to supernatural statements about them.

 Truth and atheism